pkamenarsky/replica/README.md

 ### Bundle sizes

-Megabyte-sized code bundles including hundreds of dependencies certainly can take a bit to download, but then there's also parsing, which can be even slower.
+Megabyte-sized code bundles including hundreds of dependencies can certainly take a bit to download, however parsing and compiling JavaScript is often just as slow.
 With a remote VDOM, *no code at all* is shipped to the client (except for the JS driver), only diffs and assets like CSS, images, or fonts.
-Although there's no support for server-side HTML rendering yet, once implemented it will be just as easy to push everything at once (without having to wait for the driver to establish a WebSocket connection first and request an initial DOM update), reducing the time to first render even further.
+Although there's no support for server-side HTML rendering yet, once implemented it will be just as easy to push everything at once (without having to wait for the driver to establish a WebSocket connection and request an initial DOM update), reducing the time to first render even further.

 ### Testing